Successful Product Roadmapping Begins with Buy-in

-Let’s go over how can you manage these different expectations and deliver an insightful product roadmap.
+Let’s go over how you can manage these different expectations and deliver an insightful product roadmap.

 Ownership roadmaps are tough because getting buy-in is hard.
 I’ve found that in an ownership environment, the “go-to position” is — I own the product, not the team.
 That means, the product’s success or failure is my responsibility, not the team’s.
 My first task is to change that mentality.
 I have to convince the group to become invested in the product’s success.

 Every project is different because the mix of people is never the same.
 No one technique for getting buy-in is going to work every time.
 That’s part of being a product manager – knowing what methods work in which situations.